Frequently Asked Questions

 Why haven't you completely changed the default DNS servers?¶

-Currently Cloudflare (after trying many other public resolvers) is used for DNS fallback and for tethering.
+Currently Quad9 (after trying many other public resolvers) is used for DNS fallback and for tethering.
 Switching it by default for cell would break VoLTE, SMS, MMS, and Visual Voicemail.
 And switching it for Wi-Fi could potentially break access to some LAN devices.

 Why isn't root included?¶